hms-public/hacs-zevesolar/info.md

 - Allows configuration even when the inverter is offline
 - Correctly reports daily energy values in Home Assistant energy dashboard

-## Latest Update (v0.1.2)
+## Latest Update (v0.1.3)

-- Fixed issue with negative energy values appearing in the morning
+- Complete redesign of energy reporting system to eliminate negative values
-- Fixed energy reporting in Home Assistant energy dashboard
+- Added a new "Energy Today Total" sensor specifically for energy dashboard integration
 - See [CHANGELOG](CHANGELOG.md) for full details

 ## Configuration